 Did you know that Ireland’s most famous alcoholic drink (ok, second most famous, after Guinness) was created by a Scotsman?
 I’m talking about Jameson Whiskey, of course!

 Mark and I took a tour of the Jameson Distillery, located in Midleton, Ireland, to learn more about the whiskey distilling process.
-Although Irish whiskey isn’t one of our favourite alcoholic beverages, this tour gave us a new appreciation for it.
+Although Irish whiskey isn’t one of our favourite alcoholic beverages, the Jameson Distillery tour gave us a new appreciation for it.

 But before we get into the nitty-gritty, here’s a bit of a history lesson for you.